-The foundations of an excellent and healthy sexual relationship are built around mutual trust and respect for each other and if any of these traits are lacking it has the potential to create issues with regard to consent.
+The bedrock of an excellent and healthy sexual relationship is built around trust and respect for each other.
+Sexual consent equals a healthy sexual life.
+If any of these traits are lacking, it has the potential to create issues concerning sexual consent.

-There are always boundaries when it comes to consenting to sex and when those boundaries are breached it raises the prospect of action being taken and even the services of a sex crime lawyer to deal with a situation that clearly got out of control.
+There are always boundaries when it comes to consenting to sex.
+When those boundaries are breached.
+It raises the prospect of action being taken and even the services of a sex crime lawyer to deal with a situation that got out of control.

-In general terms, agreeing to have sex at a certain point in time doesn’t mean an ongoing consent to continue having sex at different times and you always have the right to change your mind.
+In general terms, agreeing to have sex at a certain point in time doesn’t mean ongoing sexual consent.
+To continue having sex at different times and you always have the right to change your mind.

-It might seem more than a little awkward to ask your partner whether it is okay to have sex with them but good communication is essential in a relationship if you want to avoid any misunderstandings.
+It might seem more than a little awkward to ask your partner whether it is okay to have sex with them.
+Still, good communication is essential in a relationship if you want to avoid any misunderstandings.

 The level of sexual activity you agree to is another potential gray area that can cause problems if both of you are not on the same page.

-There is a world of difference between a passionate embrace and agreeing to take your clothes off and having penetrative sex.
+There is a world of difference between a passionate embrace and agreeing to take your clothes off.
 You always need to know that your partner is happy and willing to take things to the next level with foreplay and sexual acts.

-Consent comes in various forms and it would certainly spoil the moment if you produced a written contract for them to sign beforehand.
-Even if you don’t actually speak to each other to ask if the other person is happy to have sex with you, there are often physical cues that will suffice and these can usually be interpreted easily, such as touching or looking at the person in a way that confirms you are comfortable to have sex with them.
+Consent comes in various forms, and it would certainly spoil the moment if you produced a written sexual consent contract for them to sign beforehand.
+Ask if the other person is happy to have sex with you.
+There are often physical cues that will suffice.
+Interpreting, like touching or looking at the person in a way that confirms you are comfortable having sex with them.

 There are certain assumptions that need to be avoided if you don’t want to be accused of not gaining consent.

-If the other person is dressed provocatively, for instance, that does not mean they are agreeing to have sex with you.
-Also, pressurizing or intimidating someone into having sex is also a red flag when it comes to consent.
+If the other person is dressed provocatively, for instance, that does not mean they agree to have sex with you.
+Also, pressurizing or intimidating someone into having sex is a red flag when it comes to consent.